richardtape/content-visibility/readme.txt

 == Description ==

+Your Content.
+Your Rules.
+Decide who sees what and when.
+No setup or complex settings.
+Write content, decide who should see it, and press publish.

 Content Visibility provides a set of controls to say whether each discrete piece of content (or 'block' in WordPress parlance) should be shown to users who are signed in to your site or not.
-Additional add-ons provide controls for [**role-based**](https://github.com/richardtape/content-visibility-user-role) visibility and [**time-based**](https://wordpress.org/plugins/content-visibility-date-and-time/) visibility.
+Additional add-ons provide controls for [**role-based**](https://github.com/richardtape/content-visibility-user-role) visibility, [**time-based**](https://wordpress.org/plugins/content-visibility-date-and-time/) visibility, and [**location-based**](https://wordpress.org/plugins/content-visibility-geolocation/) visibility.
+You can also show or hide blocks to folks using [RSS](https://wordpress.org/plugins/content-visibility-rss-feed/) Readers.

 ## Individual Block Controls

-Every individual block on all posts and pages on your site can have their own controls.
+Every individual block on all posts and pages (and custom post types) on your site can have their own controls.
 Mix and match the visibility of blocks on a single page.
 Need some blocks to show to everyone and a few to only be available to your site's subscribers?
 No problem.
 Only want a message to appear on Christmas Day?
 You got it.
 Only want those who are signed in to your site to see certain pieces of content?
 Easy peasy.

 ## At a glance